Karl Smesko

-Karl Wade Smesko (born October 2, 1970) is the current head coach of the Florida Gulf Coast University (FGCU) women's basketball team.
+Karl Wade Smesko (born October 2, 1970) is an American professional basketball coach who is the head coach of the Atlanta Dream of the WNBA.
+He previously served as the founding head coach of the Florida Gulf Coast women's basketball team from 2002 to 2024.

 High school

 Born in Bath Township, Summit County, Ohio, Smesko played point guard for Revere High School.
 He was considered strong, but not fast.
-He played well enough to garner interest from a small college in Oakland California, but he chose to attend Kent State University.
+He played well enough to garner interest from a small college in Oakland, California, but he chose to attend Kent State University.

 College career

-While at Kent State, pursuing a communication degree, Smesko attempted to walk-on to the basketball team but initially was unsuccessful.
+While at Kent State, pursuing a communications degree, Smesko attempted to walk on to the basketball team but initially was unsuccessful.
 He tried again as a senior, and made the team.
 However, he ended up leaving the team to help care for a family member.
 He graduated summa cum laude in 1993.

 Coaching career

+Early coaching career

 Smesko started coaching boys' basketball at his alma mater, Revere High School, while still in college.